pytchlang/pytch-tutorials/bunner/tutorial.md

 ## Create the cars

 The next step is to create some obstacles to make it harder to reach the top of the screen.
 Our first obstacles are the cars that will travel left and right in three lanes of traffic that the bunny will have to cross.
+There is room for three lanes in the background, but we'll design our solution so that we could easily add more lanes of traffic if we want.

 So that there is some variety in how they look I have chosen two different images for each car, each of which could be driving left or right.
 Later on we will select at random the between the two different versions of cars driving to the left (or right, depending on the lane) for each car.